Camusi/INFO263-Group-Assignment/2025-group1/README.md

 # 2025 Group 1 Solution

-Use thils folder for our solution.
+Use this folder for our solution.

 ## objects/
 - This folder is our playground.